somyagoel1311/520-final-project/README.md

 2. Rating scale

-We are using a 5 point quantitative scale to evaluate how well a tool works.
+We are using a 3 point quantitative scale to evaluate how well a tool works.
 For each of our mentioned evaluation criterias, both the tools get a rating between 1 and 5.
 Following is the definition of each rating:

 1 : Tool does not have this ability.
-2 : Tool performs poorly in this evaluation criteria.
-3 : Tool has a satisfactory performance for this evaluation criteria.
+2 : Tool has a satisfactory performance for this evaluation criteria.
-4 : Tool performs well for this criteria.
-5 : Tool performs well for this criteria and also makes it easy to use this ability.
+3 : Tool performs well for this criteria and also makes it easy to use this ability.

-Result
+Results -

+The screenshots used for comaprsion added to the folder named results.